microcks/microcks-ansible-operator/README.md

 ### Minimalist CRD

-Here's below a minimalistic `MicrocksInstall` CRD that I use on my OpenShift cluster.
+Here's below a minimalistic `MicrocksInstall` CRD that you can use on vanilla Kubernetes cluster with just the information needed to configure `Ingresses`.
 This let all the defaults applies (see below for details).

 ```yaml
 apiVersion: microcks.github.io/v1alpha1